Skip to Main Content

 Challenges of Researching SDOH

-Social Determinants of Health are constantly evolving based on current research, knowledge, and understanding.
-The more researchers become aware of the systems of oppression and privilege that determine a portion of the population's health, the more the list of SDOH will adapt and grow.
+Social Determinants of Health evolve continuously based on current research, knowledge, and understanding.
+The more researchers become aware of inequitable systems that determine a portion of the population's health, the more the list of SDOH will adapt and grow.

 Guides